MooersLab/configorg/README.md

 ```

 I surrended the */Users/blaine/.emacs.d* directory to */chemacs.el/*.
-I now store my default configuration in */Users/blaine/.emacs.default* directory, which was starting up with a error at the end of March 2022 that I could not debug.

 I store the profiles for the alternate Emacs configurations in *~/.emacs-profiles.el*, which has the following elisp content: